iurshina/FL-flask-maps/README.md

 Also, through this guide:

 - The template includes sample code to show a Google Map and some markers in it
-- The template also includes a sample model with some prestored locations, just to test out the map functionality and make sure PostGis extension works too.
+- The template also includes a sample model with some prestored locations, just to test out the map functionality

 The idea is you use this to get a first working version of these basic functionalities, and then start changing things to build your own app.